kipmyk/OOP/README.md

 A class is defined by using the `class` keyword, followed by the name of the class and a pair of curly braces ```({})```.

 **Note: In a class, variables are called properties and functions are called methods!**

+## PHP Access Modifiers

+PHP has three access modifiers: `public`, `private`, and `protected`.

+1. The public access modifier allows you to access properties and methods from both inside and outside of the class.
+This is default
+2. protected - the property or method can be accessed within the class and by classes derived from that class.
+3. The private access modifier prevents you from accessing properties and methods from the outside of the class.